Ultimate Black Panther

 Ultimate Black Panther is a 2024 comic book series written by Bryan Edward Hill and illustrated by Stefano Caselli.
 Published by Marvel Comics, it is set in the Ultimate Universe (Earth-6160).
-It follows T'Challa as he rules over the isolated Wakanda, while garnering allies and preparing for war with Moon Knight, who aims to take control of the rest of Africa in The Maker's absence.
+It follows T'Challa as he rules over the isolated Wakanda, while garnering allies and preparing for war with Moon Knight, who aims to take control of the rest of Africa in the Maker's absence.

 Publication history

 Ultimate Black Panther, a reimagination of the Black Panther character, is the second comic of the Ultimate Universe line.
 It was published a month after the debut of Ultimate Spider-Man and one month before the debut of Ultimate X-Men.
 Those three series were the first ongoing series of the Ultimate Universe after the miniseries Ultimate Invasion that started it.
 Of those three, Ultimate Black Panther is the only one that is not a reboot of a previous series from the original Ultimate Marvel imprint.

 Hill explained that, although the comic is set in the Ultimate Universe and that would give him great freedom to reinvent the character, it still has to respect the IP.
 He reasons that an IP has major and minor rules, and that the creative freedom only allows breaking some of the minor ones.
-He also wanted to explore the concept of a isolationist country such as Wakanda.
+He also wanted to explore the concept of an isolationist country such as Wakanda.
 He explained that in the first issues there would be a war right outside of Wakanda, and the characters would be torn between the options of maintaining the isolationist policy or joining the fight.

 Plot

 Peace and War (#1–6)

 Wakanda is a hidden isolationist nation in Africa, ruled by Black Panther (T'Challa) and Okoye.
-As The Maker is removed from global politics, his underlings Lord Ra and Lord Khonshu take it as a chance to annex territories from Africa.
+As Maker is removed from global politics, his underlings in his council Lord Ra and Lord Khonshu take it as a chance to annex territories from Africa.
 The Wakandan royalty are divided over helping the nearby countries or just securing their own frontiers.
 Killmonger and Storm are guerrilla fighters who stand against Moon Knight (a collective name used by Ra and Khonshu), regardless of Wakandan policies.